alpersonalwebsite/react/01_0_starting.md

 create-react-app myapp
 ```

-Enter to your app folder and let´s start cleaning...
+Enter to your app folder and let's start cleaning...

 Delete...
 1. src/App.css